samik314/samik314.github.io/README.md

-This is my personal website code with template used from al-folio.
+This is my personal website code, made with template used from al-folio.